-In this blog post I’ll explore how to get life insurance with the premium locked in to age 100, why it would or would not make sense for you to consider a policy to age 100, as well as discuss pricing for policies with level premiums to age 100 as compared to alternative term periods.
-You can compare rates for yourself right below using our quote tool, or keep reading for more on term to 100 life insurance.
+In this blog post, I’ll explore how to get life insurance with the premium locked into age 100, why it would or would not make sense for you to consider a policy to age 100, as well as discuss pricing for policies with level premiums to term to age 100 life insurance as compared to alternative term periods.
+You can compare rates for yourself right below using our quote tool, or keep reading for more on Term to age 100 life insurance.

 When you buy a term life insurance policy your options are usually between a 10 year, 15 year, 20, 25 or 30 year policy.
 Most people will find that one of these options will help them get the coverage that they need during the years they need it most.
 For example many people under 50 will choose a 20 or 30 year policy, while those over 50 may find that a 10 or 15 year policy meets their needs.